 • PO number (if required)

-• Clear payment instructions
+• Clear payment instructions with easy payment options

 The Bottom Line